queens-satellite-team/Space-School/README.md

   - Experience developing basic circuits
   - Data sheets
   - Working within design constraints
+  - deveoping system budgets (mass/power/data/ etc.)
 - Team based skills
   - Understanding of the satellite subsystems
   - Intro to space engineering
   - Get to know all the amazing people we have on the team 🙂

 ## Content Overview
 The week numbers correspond to the weeks of the school semester.
-We meet weekly on Wednesdays 7:00 - 8:30 pm EST on Teams until further notice.
+Meeting times for the 2022-2023 have yet to be set.

 **Semester One - Fall**
 - Week 1: QSET taster event